-So now that we know the principles of supervisor/servant, let us go ahead and build our component.
+So now that we know the model, let's build our component.

-Open PD_7664 Process_component, by selecting the type in the open type menu.
-This component is used as ancestor to a new Process_component.
+a.
+Open PD_7664 Process_component.
+Select the type in the open type menu.
+You use this component as ancestor to a new Process_component.

-Open method Calculate_actual in the Temperature regulator component and read the documentation.
-This method is called whenever there is a change reported from a servant (ie Actual_Changed), so there is no need for a timer.
+1. Open method Calculate_actual in the Temperature regulator component and read the documentation.
+This method is called when there is a change reported from a servant (Actual_Changed), so there is no need for a timer.

-The task of the regulator is to calculate when the output should be on.
-If the temperature is lower than the set point, then activate the output, in all other cases close the output.
+The task of the regulator is to figure when the output should be on.
+If the temperature is lower than the setpoint, then turn on the output, in all other cases close the output.